aldelaro5/Bug-Fables-Internal-Docs/SetText/Commands/Individual commands/Align.md

 # Align

-Move the party and Chompy if present to be aligned in a row to the right or left of the caller via a forcemove.
+Move the party and Chompy's [Entity](../../../Entities/Entity.md) if present to be aligned in a row to the right or left of the caller via a forcemove.

 ## Syntax